aj-kip/erfindung/manual/instructions.md

 <h4>io read gpu</h4>
 <p>It is not recommended to read from the GPU output stream.
 It is currently an unused device, and maybe removed in future versions of this interpreter.</p>
 <h4>bus-error</h4>
+<p>This is a special flag on the control unit, if it is set than an illegal read or write operation has occurred.
+If the flag is set, the reading will set the destination register's least significant bit to 1.</p>
+<p>Unfortunately there is no direct way to clear the flag at the time of this writing.</p>

 ### call
 ### jump
 ### times